When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 - Short-term doses of 100 mcg per day of selenium are safe for humans.

-Men’s multivitamins typically have more selenium, so men and women would benefit from the men’s variety.
-I like this one.
+Men’s multivitamins typically have more selenium than women’s vitamins, so men and women would benefit from the men’s multivitamin variety.

 - About 30 percent of people have genes that limit their ability to make active vitamin A in the body.